 Despite progress made in the last few decades, there is no denying that women have yet to reach parity with men at work.

-Even as unprecedented numbers have joined the workforce, women remain dramatically underrepresented in senior leadership, especially women of color.
+Even as unprecedented numbers have joined the workforce, women have remained dramatically underrepresented in senior leadership, especially women of color.
 What’s more, COVID-19 has brought new roadblocks with 1 in 3 mothers considering leaving the workforce or downshifting their careers due to the pandemic.

 We asked four women from across Highspot to share their experiences with challenges old and new, and offer practical tips for claiming your seat at the table with confidence.
 Here’s what they had to say.

 Kat Perreria on Finding a Mentor

 Without my mentors, I wouldn’t be as successful as I am today.
 I was an intern coming into tech, which feels a little like walking into a party where you only know one person — your mentor.
 In this analogy, my mentor can either help me feel welcome or can treat me like a burden.
 Luckily, my mentor was the former.

 When you seek out mentors, look for someone who will actively listen and give unique guidance based on what will work best for their mentee.
 Find someone who will celebrate your victories and support you through difficult challenges.
 Above all, find someone you can trust and who you can be vulnerable with.